Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 Get all archived visits, for one site or all.
 For a segment or all segments, for today, or another day etc.

+### `customdimensions:configure-new-dimension`

+Configure a new custom dimension.
+BETA.

 #### Requirements